 Labels are blooming in our society, but maybe using the transport to get from one point to another should be exempt from them.

 Airline obesity policies are sometimes merely a marketing stunt.
 But the market is changing, and it is not enough to use the buzzwords to draw people’s attention anymore.
-The public expects airlines to accommodate a variety of travelers, from oversized flyers to those who manage to squeeze in the current seat configurations more easily.
-We all deserve enough space when traveling!
+The public expects airlines to accommodate a variety of travelers, from chubby flyers to those who manage to squeeze in the current seat configurations more easily.
+We all deserve enough space when traveling.

 Did you have an experience of flying while fat?
-If you want to share what overweight and obese passengers experience on a plane, please leave a comment below!
+If you want to share the experience of fat people on planes, please leave a comment below!